My Breeding Philosophy

 When pups are imminent, I move into our cottage with the expectant mom and put her whelping box next to my bed.
 The pups are born and raised there till I move them to the en-suite bathroom for more space when they are ready to start moving out of their whelping box.
 I am with them almost 24/7 until they go to their new homes.
 When they are old enough, they have their own, play-room, which leads out to a securely fenced and covered private garden, for their sole use.
 See our Facebook page for loads of puppy pics and to watch the regular updates of our pups as they grow.

 My waiting list is not a first come first served, rather I try and find the very best homes for my puppies.
 It will be up to you to keep in touch though because, since lockdown started, there are simply hundreds of enquiries that come streaming in and, much as I would like to, I simply cannot keep in touch with each one of you who has previously made contact, to confirm if you are indeed still wanting a puppy.
-Please bear with me for replying to your emails, when I don't have puppies to choose homes for, I answer those emails in batches, when I get a chance.
+Please bear with me for replying to your emails.
+I will start replying now that I will have puppies to choose homes for.
 I will also guide you as to what you should look for in a reputable breeder.
-Those that stay in touch, making contact when the next litter is announced and once they are born AND offer great homes are the ones who will likely get my puppies.
+Those that stay in touch once they are on the short list, once pups are born AND offer great homes are the ones who will likely get my puppies.

 I don't confirm any puppies until they are at least safely past three weeks of age, as this is their most vulnerable period.

 Baby Mr Black, asleep during his weigh-in.